 Schedule regular cleaning for all high-traffic areas of the building.
 This is especially important in preventing the spread of viruses like COVID-19 in office buildings to keep employees healthy and safe.

 Install hands-free unlocking and automatic door openers for a germ-free office environment.
 Bluetooth-enabled unlocking solutions like Openpath readers can be programmed to use motion detection to activate door opening hardware.
-This is an important update to make for returning to the office after the coronavirus social distancing orders are lifted.
+This is an important update to make for redesigning your office workspace after the coronavirus social distancing orders are lifted.

-We know not everyone is an expert on building security, and it can be challenging to identify all the security vulnerabilities of a property.
+We know not everyone is an expert on building security, and it can be challenging to identify all the security vulnerabilities of a property, even with a physical security checklist to guide you.
 That’s why the Openpath team is here to help you determine the exact access control and security features your building requires.
+Our experts can recommend a local professional to do a comprehensive physical security risk assessment of your property for a personalized proposal, including suggestions for access control, video surveillance, and alarm systems.
 We can design your new mobile access control system from the ground up, or we can upgrade your existing setup.
 Contact us to speak with an expert about your security infrastructure questions and access control costs.